Your financial aid package may come from many different award types, including federal, state, school, and private sources.

 MA State Grant

 Gift aid from the state government.
 Awarded to full-time undergraduate students who have been a resident of Massachusetts for at least one year (parents of dependent students must also meet residency criteria).
 For more information, contact the Massachusetts Office of Student Financial Assistance.
-Awards range from $600 to $1,800 per year, depending on the student's EFC.
+Awards depend on the student's EFC.

 MA Cash Grant

 Available to Massachusetts residents who are enrolled at least half-time in an undergraduate degree program.
-Average award is $1000 per year, not to exceed the cost of tuition and fees.
+Award can not exceed the cost of tuition and fees.

 MA Part-Time Grant

 Available to Massachusetts residents enrolled at least half-time in an undergraduate day school program.
-Average award is $970 per year, not to exceed the cost of tuition.
+Award can not exceed the cost of tuition.